 To save money, it’s essential to spend less than you earn.
 However, it’s very hard to know how much you can safely spend without first putting together a budget.

 Below are four steps you can take to create a budget that works for you.
+You can also download a budget worksheet at the bottom of this page.

 1. Estimate your expenses